LuizGustavoSena/Authentication-JWT/README.md

 ## Cache Storage with Redis in Docker

 ## Command Open redisCli from Docker
-  - docker exec -it [nameContainer] -sh
+  - docker exec -it [nameContainer] sh
   - redis-cli